juneunjaypark/juneunjaypark/content/authors/admin/_index.md

 highlight_name: true
 ---

 Jay is a graduate student at the University of Illinois, Urbana-Champaign.
-His research focuses on developing sustainable health behavior habits to enhance well-being through a combination of in-lab and mobile methods.
-Specifically, Jay is interested in psychological factors that affect one's mindset and motivation for health behaviors.
-Gaining insights from these factors allows us to make actionable, tailored behavioral planning that supports long-term changes.
+His research focuses on alcohol addiction problems through a combination of in-lab and mobile methods.
+Jay strives to understand how socio-contextual factors contribute to the issues.
 Before graduate school, Jay had diverse working experiences as a road cyclist, guitarist, and military counterintelligence agent.
 {style="text-align: justify;"}